UlyPanda/311_wk6_day1_er/README.md

 1. What is the relationship between the "actor" and "film_actor" tables?

+Parent-child relationship
+one-to-many
+They both have actor_id as a primary key but in film_actor it is being used with film_id to create a composite primary key

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?

+it means it's a NOT NULL simple attribute

 3. How many foreign keys does the "payments" table have?
 How can you tell?

+3, because it has 2 red filled diamonds meaning not null foreign key and 1 red unfilled diamond meaning a foreign key that can be null

 ##### ER Diagram upload